worldynllc/Melbeez-Java/README.md

 ```sh
 mvn clean install
 ```
+## Configuration
+All the configuration now comes from ConfigService, runt he ConfigService first and run the application

 ## Run
 Run the RestServiceApplication.java as main.

-## Configuration
-Download and install the PostgreSQL DB.
-Update the application.properties file for DB/S3 connections.